Chromebook Runs Android Apps, Microsoft Office

 Share

 I’m a Chrome OS convert.
-The Google Pixelbook made the here’s the TL;dr: my Pixelbook runs the entirety I need.
-It runs Android apps, Google Docs (or direction), Microsoft Office, Microsoft OneDrive, iCloud (yes, Chrome now can get right of entry to iCloud snapshots online), my social networking apps, Firefox, Skype, imaging apps (Pixlr, Polar, PhotoShop Express, etc.), Nest (domestic security), and exceptional extras like Google Assistant (Google’s shrewd personal assistant).
+The Google Pixelbook made the here’s the TL;dr: my Pixelbook runs everything I need.
+It runs Android apps, Google Docs (or direction), Microsoft Office, Microsoft OneDrive, iCloud (yes, Chrome now can get the right of entry to iCloud snapshots online), my social networking apps, Firefox, Skype, imaging apps (Pixlr, Polar, PhotoShop Express, etc.), Nest (domestic security), and exceptional extras like Google Assistant (Google’s shrewd personal assistant).

 Backdrop:

-I haven’t renounced the macOS or Windows 10.
-Rather, I’ve located Chrome OS to be near parity now.
+I haven’t renounced MacOS or Windows 10.
+Rather, I’ve found Chrome OS to be near parity now.
 And it’s very smooth to jump from my MacBook Pro 15 or HP Spectre 13 to my Pixelbook.
-But for clients, enterprise people, or educators looking to standardize on one platform, the Chrome OS can now stand on its own too.
-I’m no longer announcing it is for all of us, but it is viable for a miles wider target audience now.
+But for clients, enterprise people, or educators looking to standardize on one platform, Chrome OS can now stand on its own, too.
+I’m no longer announcing it is for all of us, but it is viable for a wider target audience now.

 The switch: